erentpcu/Course-Scheduler/README.md

 # Course Scheduler

-Welcome to the Course Scheduler wiki!
+Welcome to the Course Scheduler!
 If you don't know how to use the app ,you can just check the help button above.

 ![{F76B48C9-C1ED-47CC-9B72-CF5FF77D70D4}](https://github.com/user-attachments/assets/790e82cc-cf52-47da-bea3-d618b868120c)